18-22 Week Ultrasound Results

 Increased nuchal fold |

 An increased nuchal fold (6 mm or more) means that the skin at the base of the neck appears thicker than average.
-Having an increased nuchal fold does not in itself cause problems with the baby's health.
-An increased nuchal fold could be a sign for trisomy 21, but most often it is a normal variation in the baby's development.
-Your health-care practitioner might offer you a referral to a genetics/MFM centre to discuss your results, and options for more testing. |
+This is different from an increased nuchal translucency (NT), which is a marker in the first trimester of pregnancy that refers to having an increased amount of fluid behind the baby’s neck.
+An increased nuchal fold is usually a normal variation and does not affect the baby’s development but could be a sign for trisomy 21.
+It is recommended for your health-care practitioner to offer you a referral to a genetics/MFM centre to discuss your results, and options for more testing.
+If your ultrasound showed the baby has an increased nuchal fold, you are eligible for publicly-funded NIPT, regardless of whether you had other types of prenatal genetic screening. |

-Pyelactasis (or pelviectasis) |
+Pyelectasis (or pelviectasis) |

-When pyelectasis is seen on ultrasound, it means there is a mild enlargement of the central area (or "pelvis") of the kidney.
-This often disappears before birth, and does not result in any problems for the baby.
+When pyelectasis is seen on ultrasound, it means the central area (or "pelvis") of the kidney is a bit large.
+This often disappears before birth and does not result in any problems for the baby.
 Other times, pyelectasis can be a sign that the urine does not flow freely from the baby's kidney to the bladder.
-Your health-care practitioner might offer you a referral to a genetics/MFM centre in your area to discuss your results, and options for more testing, including more ultrasounds to monitor the kidneys. |
+If the pyelectasis is seen with another soft marker, it is recommended for your health-care practitioner to offer you a referral to a genetics/MFM centre to discuss your results, and options for more testing, including publicly-funded NIPT and more ultrasounds to monitor the kidneys.
+Pyelectasis may be seen on its own, without other soft markers or concerns with how the baby is growing and developing.
+In this case, you are not eligible for publicly-funded NIPT.
+Speak to your health-care practitioner about the recommended next steps for you. |

 Hyperechogenic bowel |

-An echogenic bowel is when the baby's bowel (intestines) look bright on ultrasound.
-An echogenic bowel can be a sign for a chromosome difference, certain infections, a blockage in the bowel or cystic fibrosis (a genetic condition that affects the lungs and other organs).
+A hyperechogenic bowel is when the baby's bowel (intestines) looks bright on ultrasound.
+A hyperechogenic bowel is usually a normal variation and does not affect the baby’s health or development.
+However, a hyperechogenic bowel can also be a sign for chromosome differences, certain infections, a blockage in the bowel or cystic fibrosis (a genetic condition that affects the lungs and other organs).
 All the different possibilities can be overwhelming, but it is important to remember the baby will most likely be born healthy.
-Your health-care practitioner might offer you a referral to a genetics/MFM centre in your area to discuss your results, and options for more testing. |
+If hyperechogenic bowel is seen with another soft marker, it is recommended for your health-care practitioner to offer you a referral to a genetics/MFM centre to discuss your results, and options for more testing, including publicly-funded NIPT.
+A hyperechogenic bowel may be seen on its own, without other soft markers or concerns with how the baby is growing and developing.
+In this case, you are not eligible for publicly-funded NIPT.
+Speak to your health-care practitioner about the recommended next steps for you. |

-Echogenic Intracardiac Focus/Foci (EIF) |
+Intracardiac Echogenic Focus/Foci (ICEFs) |

-An echogenic intracardiac focus (EIF) is a small bright spot in a region of the baby’s heart.
-EIFs happen due to a small deposit of calcium and are usually seen in a part of the heart that is called a ventricle (which pumps blood to the rest of the body).
-EIFs are not considered a heart defect and do not cause any problems with the way the heart functions.
-EIFs are generally a typical part of the baby's development, but can be a sign for trisomy 21.
-Sometimes an EIF is seen on its own without any other findings on ultrasound.
-If that is the case and your screening test (e.g. enhanced First Trimester Screening or Non-Invasive Prenatal Testing) showed a low chance for trisomy 21, then no further testing is needed. |
+An intracardiac echogenic focus (ICEF) is a small bright spot in a region of the baby’s heart.
+ICEFs happen due to a small deposit of calcium and are usually seen in a part of the heart that is called a ventricle (which pumps blood to the rest of the body).
+ICEFs are not considered a heart defect and do not cause any problems with the way the heart functions.
+ICEFs are usually a normal variation of the baby's development but could be a sign for trisomy 21.
+If ICEFs are seen along with other soft markers, it is recommended that your health-care practitioner offers you a referral to a genetics/MFM centre to discuss your results, and options for more testing, including publicly-funded NIPT.
+ICEFs may be seen on their own, without other soft markers or concerns with how the baby is growing and developing.
+In this case, you are not eligible for publicly-funded NIPT and a referral to a genetics/MFM centre is not usually recommended.
+If you did not have any prenatal genetic screening in this pregnancy, you can consider having publicly-funded Second Trimester Screening (STS). |

 Short long bones |